Article

 Automatic Emergency Braking

 Automatic Emergency Braking (AEB) is a safety technology that uses advanced sensors and cameras to detect when a collision is imminent.
 If detected, AEB systems automatically apply brakes to help mitigate a crash, and in many cases prevent it entirely.
 Though many passenger cars and semi-trucks on the road are already equipped with this type of technology, the NHTSA and FMCSA have joined for a proposed a rule that would require all newly manufactured semi-trucks to be equipped with AEB.
-Slated to be finalized in 2024, the mandate suggests to “conservatively prevent 19,118 crashes, save 155 lives, and reduce 8,814 non-fatal injuries annually…” .
+Originally slated to be finalized in 2024, the mandate suggests to “conservatively prevent 19,118 crashes, save 155 lives, and reduce 8,814 non-fatal injuries annually…” .
+Despite this progress, actual implementation has been delayed, and the final rule is now expected in 2025 at the earliest.

 While the regulatory discussion period for the proposed ruling is currently open, Covenant is actively investing in AEBs (and other safety-oriented technology) for its trucking fleet.